milanaryal/milanaryal.github.io/_posts/2011/2011-02-24-how-to-manage-gmail-account-from-microsoft-outlook.md

 ---
 layout: post
-title: How to manage Gmail account from Microsoft Outlook
+title: "How to manage Gmail account from Microsoft Outlook"
 date: 2011-02-24T15:06:36+05:45
 ---